balena-io-experimental/coral-audio-analysis/README.md

 **webserver** - small webserver that runs on port 80 to provide a view into the sound app activity, listen to files and decide which ones to upload.

+**samples** - some wav files that can be used for testing purposes.
+Not uploaded to device any longer.

 Device Variables: